Suboxone side effects are similar to those of other opioids.

 Generic Name: buprenorphine / naloxone

-Suboxone may cause unwanted side effects that requires immediate medical attention.
-If any of the following side effects occur check with your doctor or pharmacist immediately:
+Suboxone may cause unwanted side effects that require immediate medical attention.
+Therefore, if any of the following side effects occur check with your doctor or pharmacist immediately.

 Side effects of Buprenorphine may include:

 - Flushing or redness of the skin, especially on the face and neck

 - Mild fever

 Some signs of Suboxone Overdose may Include:

 - Respiratory depression

 - Pin point pupils